Surfing in the United States: Surfing culture in the United States

 Surfing's popularity began to grow post-World War II.
 With the expansion of the middle class in the 1950s, the number of American consumers who sought leisure at the beach grew dramatically.
 As surfing became more popular, especially amongst young people, it became more than a recreational hobby and affected music, fashion, literature, film and art and jargon.
 For many beachgoers, especially after the release of Hollywood surf film “Gidget” in 1959, surfing became a subcultural pastime.
 Some other aspects of surf culture in the 1960s include the Woodie, bikinis, boardshorts and surf music such as ‘The Beach Boys’’ “Surfin’ Safari” released in 1962.

+Huntington Beach, California, is commonly referred to as "Surf City USA" due to its longstanding connection to the surfing community.
+The city gained prominence in the 1960s as a surf destination and remains a major center of surfing culture today.
+Huntington Beach hosts the annual U.S. Open of Surfing, one of the largest surfing competitions in the world, and is home to the International Surfing Museum.
+Its 9.5-mile stretch of beach and consistent wave conditions have helped establish its reputation as a symbol of American surf culture.

 John Severson founded “The Surfer”, the world's first surfing magazine, in 1959.

 Some popular U.S. surf ware and apparel brands include “O’Neill” founded by Jack O’Neill in California in 1952, “Vans” founded in 1966, “Channel Islands Surfboards” founded in 1969, and “Dakine” founded in 1979.

+Surfboard shaping is a major part of surfing culture in the United States.
+Legendary American shapers such as Dale Velzy, Hobie Alter, and Bob McTavish helped pioneer the craft of modern surfboard design in the mid-20th century, creating innovations like the lighter fiberglass boards that revolutionized the sport.
+Today, California and Hawaii remain major centers for surfboard shaping, with thousands of boards handcrafted annually.
+The craft has evolved from traditional single-fin longboards to highly specialized shortboards and big wave guns, supporting a vibrant industry of independent and commercial shapers.

-Territorialism has arisen in surf breaks with large amounts of surfers located close to a large population centre.
+Territorialism has arisen in surf breaks with large amounts of surfers located close to a large population center.
 Territorialism involves regular surfers becoming confrontational and territorial about their local surf breaks, especially at surf breaks that attract many seasonal vacationers.
 This has led to the creation of loose surf gangs who protect their surf break from tourists.
 Some prominent Southern Californian gangs include Malibu Locals Only and Lunada Bay Boys, with the main surf gang in Hawaii known as the ‘da huis’.
 These gangs have been known to use verbal and physical confrontation to deter tourists from their surf breaks.
 Territorialism often occurs due to socioeconomic factors.
 Many surfers originally came from a lower economic class and resented well-off vacationers who visited their towns to surf recreationally.

 Surfing is growing amongst the African American community, despite being seen as a "white sport".